[Last updated 25 July 2020, not all charts]

 Boring but necessary technical notes: Many traffic signals are on roads that are LGA boundaries – and which LGA an intersection falls into is almost random – it depends on the coordinates of the intersection point.
 To normalise volumes, I have calculated the ratio of the average volume for each day of the week in February to the overall February average, and then adjusted daily volumes using these ratios to produce a relatively smooth daily time series.
 The rolling 7 day average then omits any public holidays.
 It’s not perfect, as you can see around Easter, but it was necessary to avoid having large gaps or blips in the above chart.
 For this analysis I used February as the baseline, as there was a public holiday in the first two weeks of March, complicating the normalisation.

-Volumes immediately dropped more quickly in these suburbs compared to the rest of Melbourne.
-Regional volumes continued to rise until the start of the school holidays on 29 June.
+Volumes immediately dropped more quickly in these suburbs compared to the rest of Melbourne, although they later settled at higher levels than the rest of Melbourne.

-Then on 30 June there was an announcement that 10 postcodes would return to “lock down” (only essential travel allowed) from 2 July.
+On 30 June there was an announcement that 10 postcodes would return to “lock down” (only four essential travel purposes allowed) from 2 July.
 Those postcodes mostly – but not entirely – lined up with the 10 warning suburbs.
-Here’s a similar chart that separates out those postcodes:
+Here’s a similar chart that separates out those postcodes, from the rest of Melbourne (plus Mitchell Shire) that went into lock down on 9 July:

-There was a step change from 2 July as the restrictions took hold (on top of a reduction from the school holidays).
+There was a step change from 2 July as the restrictions took hold (on top of a reduction from the school holidays), and the rest of Melbourne followed after 9 July.

 The 7 day averaging process hides a little of the behaviour change, so here is a daily volume chart for those 10 postcodes: